About Explore Whitefish

 Are you just in reaction mode right now for sustainability efforts?

 We are continuing a proactive stance in the area of sustainability.
 Over the past several years, Explore Whitefish, Whitefish stakeholders, and engaged community members have participated in a robust dialogue around sustainability and how it can be incorporated into destination marketing efforts.
-That dialogue preceded the pandemic with the formation of the Sustainable Tourism Management Committee in 2018, but the experience of the past 16 months has created an acceleration of trends that were already putting Whitefish under significant pressure and also accelerated our transition to destination stewardship.
+That dialogue preceded the pandemic with the formation of the Sustainable Tourism Management Committee in 2018, but the experience of the past few years has created an acceleration of trends that were already putting Whitefish under significant pressure and also accelerated our transition to destination stewardship.